AI-Powered Legal Case Outcome Prediction: Transforming Legal Practice

 Key Takeaways

-Data Foundation 20 years of case data, 36 million docket entries, 13 Million Decisions
+Data Foundation20 years of case data, 36 million docket entries, 13 million decisions

-The Foundation of AI-Driven Legal Predictions
+The Foundation of Pre/Dicta’s Precedent Intelligence

 • 20 years of federal case data

-• 10 Thousand judges
+• 10,000 judges

 • 36 million docket entries